-Note. \ indicates significant mean differences (\ P < .05).
+Note. indicates significant mean differences ( P < 0.5).
 Curve interpolated from 3 times points at 6, 18, and 24 months.
-Effect sizes (ES) were calculated by dividing the estimated difference between the SB intervention and control groups by the square root of the sum of the Level-1 error variance of the control group and the variance of the random intercept.
-Since time was coded as 0, 2, and 3, the Level-1 error variance of the control group and the variance of the control group and the variance of the control group.
+Effect sizes (ES) were calculated by dividing the estimated difference between the SB intervention and control groups by the square root of the sum of the Level-1 error variance of the random intercept.
+Since time was coded as 0, 2, and 3, the Level-1 error variance of the control group and the variance of the months.